Latte Tags

 Translation

-To make the translation tags work, you need to set up translator.
+For the translation tags to work, you need to activate the translator.
 You can also use the translate filter for translation.

 {_...}